General Safety Programs – UBC Employee Information

 - Employer, Supervisor and Employee Responsibilities

 - Worker Rights

 - Resolving unsafe work situations

 - Personal Protective Equipment

 Workers must also receive a site specific safety orientation, as each area will have their own safety procedures (i.e. meeting area during a building evacuation, etc).
 The site specific safety orientation is required to be completed with your supervisor.
 A PART 2 Site Specific Safety Orientation is available to document the information reviewed.

 Access New Worker Safety Orientation.

-It is the intent of UBC to provide a safe, healthy and secure environment for all members of its faculty, staff, students and visitors.
-It is the responsibility of contractors to ensure that project work is performed in a safe manner and that it is in compliance with British Columbia Occupational Health and Safety regulations, any other applicable provincial and/or federal laws and/or regulations, and any UBC policies, procedures and and other requirements that may apply.
+UBC strives to provide a safe, healthy and secure environment for all members of the campus community.
+It is the responsibility of contractors to ensure that project work is performed in a safe manner and that it is in compliance with British Columbia Occupational Health and Safety regulations, any other applicable provincial and/or federal laws and/or regulations, and any UBC policies, procedures and other requirements that may apply.

-The university expectations are that contractors will train, supervise and direct their employees to be mindful of the safety of UBC’s students, faculty, employees, neighbours and property when performing work on UBC Okanagan’s premises.
+Contractors are required to train, supervise and direct their employees to be mindful of the safety of UBC’s students, faculty, employees, neighbours and property when performing work on campus.
 The UBC Okanagan Contractor Safety and Orientation Manual is provided to identify specific responsibilities, communicate the availability of hazard information for university properties and to outline UBC Okanagan safety and environment procedures.